kyledetella/trender/README.md

 ## Options
 - `className`: _String_ to add/remove class from element
-- `ended`: _Function_ callback that will execute when all transitions have resolved.
+- `callback`: _Function_ callback that will execute when all transitions have resolved.
 - `stepper`: _Function_ callback that will execute per transition end